codecarrotlabs/blog.codecarrot.net/_posts/business/finance/2017-11-15-savings-account-vs-current-account-for-your-small-business.md

 * Proof of Address
 * Recent colour photograph
 * PAN Form 49/ Form 60 if you have applied for a PAN
-* A Cheque from an existing savings bank account / current account.
+* A cheque from an existing savings bank account / current account.

 ## Savings Account vs Current Account: